 Kenny Peng

-I am a second-year computer science PhD student at Cornell, where I am fortunate to be advised by Nikhil Garg and Jon Kleinberg.
+I am a third-year computer science PhD student at Cornell, where I am fortunate to be advised by Nikhil Garg and Jon Kleinberg.
 Previously, I completed my undergraduate degree in mathematics at Princeton, where I was lucky to work closely with Arvind Narayanan and Evita Nestoridi.

-I am based at Cornell Tech in New York City, where I am also a doctoral fellow at the Digital Life Initiative (DLI).
-I am also a member of Cornell's AI, Policy, and Practice (AIPP) working group.
+I am based at Cornell Tech in New York City, where I am a member of Cornell's AI, Policy, and Practice (AIPP) working group.
+In Summer 2024, I was a PiTech fellow, working on the Restorative Record.

 Research